X-rated 'G-spot' ads lead to tourist surge

 She said her organization wanted to highlight that "while Vilnius isn't a well known city, once visitors discover it they enjoy their experience."

-She said that although Go Vilnius "sensitive to the different ways the campaign could be perceived... it was by no means intended to cause offense."
+She said that although Go Vilnius was "sensitive to the different ways the campaign could be perceived... it was by no means intended to cause offense."

 "It was specifically directed at a millennial audience, and while the language is suggestive, it was important for us to ensure the imagery used is not explicit."